 This course will not be teaching Python, but using it for demonstration.
 A more detailed course on Python itself is covered in a separate IEEE Course “Python Applications for Digital Design and Signal Processing”.

 Students will be encouraged but not required to install the Anaconda Python distribution.
 All set-up information for installation will be provided prior to the start of the course

 Target Audience: All engineers involved in or interested in signal processing for wireless communications.
 Students should have either taken the earlier course “DSP for Wireless Communications” or have been sufficiently exposed to basic signal processing concepts such as Fourier, Laplace, and Z-transforms, Digital filter (FIR/IIR) structures, and representation of complex digital and analog signals in the time and frequency domains.
 Please contact Dan at firstname.lastname@example.org if you are uncertain about your background or if you would like more information on the course.

 Benefits of Attending/ Goals of Course: Attendees will gain a strong intuitive understanding of the practical and common signal processing implementations found in modern radio and modem architectures and be able to apply these concepts directly to communications system design.

 Topics / Schedule:

-Class 2: ADC Receiver, CORDIC Rotator, Digital Down Converters, Numerically Controlled Oscillators
+Sessions 2A&2B: ADC Receiver, CORDIC Rotator, Digital Down Converters, Numerically Controlled

 Speaker’s Bio: Dan Boschen has a MS in Communications and Signal Processing from Northeastern University, with over 25 years of experience in system and hardware design for radio transceivers and modems.
 He has held various positions at Signal Technologies, MITRE, Airvana and Hittite Microwave designing and developing transceiver hardware from baseband to antenna for wireless communications systems.
 Dan is currently at Microchip (formerly Microsemi and Symmetricom) leading design efforts for advanced frequency and time solutions.